Painting Pro Tips: How Much Sq Ft Will a Gallon of Paint Cover?

 • Surface Texture:

-• Rough surfaces like brick or stucco require more paint for full coverage.
+• Smoother surfaces like plaster or drywall will require less paint for adequate coverage.

 • Type of Paint:

-• High-quality paints may cover more area due to better opacity and thickness.
+• Higher-quality paints may cover typically covers more area due to superior opacity and thickness.

 • Application Method: